KarthikNair1/HCP_MedSAM/README.md

 <code>medsam_finetuning_organ_dataset.ipynb</code> and <code>medsam_finetuning_hcp_ya.ipynb</code> are useful notebooks for looking at the step-by-step process to training a MedSAM model.
 The former is finetuning on CT scans, and the latter is specifically for finetuning on the HCP dataset.

+Note: more details on methods can be found under the README in the experiment_code folder.

 ## Inference
 <code>perform_inference_using_model_multinode.py</code>: Predicts segmentations for all MRI slices in the input path_df (by default, will perform for all train, val, and test MRI's).